AhmedAbdNext/websocket/Readme.md

 npm run server
 ```

-The server will start on port `3050` by default.
+The server will start on port `3050`.

 ### Client